XieShaocong33Ethan/ProcessTree/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Commercial usage

+I want this project to be as widely accessible as possible, while still funding my development costs.
+Research and personal use are always allowed without restriction.
+However, commercial use is subject to certain limitations.

+If you are interested in using this project for commercial purposes, please contact me to discuss licensing terms.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.